jamesneve/go-neural-network/README.md

 This was mostly just intended as an experiment for myself to help me understand the structure of neural networks and the backpropagation algorithm.
 It takes a lot from existing implementations, and I don't claim any particular credit.
+In particular, I made it while reading Michael Nielsen's book, so the algorithms owe everything to the implementations there.
-I only publish because I couldn't find any other direct implementations in Go of the methods in Michael Nielsen's excellent book, and I find his Python arrays aren't always intuitive for someone not familiar with the language, so maybe it'll help someone.
+I find his Python arrays aren't always intuitive for someone not familiar with the language.
+I think Go's loop-based code makes it a little easier to understand what's going on, even if the code becomes somewhat verbose.

 # Credit